jomazi/twitter-long-term-trends/README.md

 5. Plot temporal heatmap of trends: `pipenv run main --plot_timeline`
 6. Plot alluvial diagram: `pipenv run plot-alluvial 13` (snapshot id: 13)

+To run all the steps at once just execute the following command: `bash ./scripts/run.sh` (immediate logs are saved for later use)

 ## Data requirements

 1. Hashtag occurrence data should be stored in the `data/nodes` folder.
 For each snapshot one `.csv` file should be provided.
 It should be named by following this convention: `<unix time stamp start>-<unix time stamp stop>.csv`.
 Sample data (e.g., stored in the file `1609459200-1612137600.csv`) might look like this (including the csv header):